zsparal/api-documentation/source/mobile-apps/getting-started-connect.rst

 Step 5: Handle the redirect
 ---------------------------
-Either when the merchant accepts or denies the authorization, we will return him/her to your app via the Redirect URL.
+Either when the merchant accepts or denies the authorization, we will return them to your app via the Redirect URL.
 You should tell the app what to do with the data in the response.

 iOS
 ^^^